 Here are the instructions for reheating apple crumble in the oven.

-- Be sure apple crumble has had adequate thawing time if it was frozen.
+- Be sure the apple crumble has had adequate thawing time if it was frozen.

-- Remove covering from apple crumble and ensure it is in an oven-safe dish
+- Remove the covering from the apple crumble and ensure it is in an oven-safe dish.

 - In order to prevent your crumb topping from being dry, you can melt some butter and drizzle it over the top of the crumble.
 This is not required and may not be a concern but is a great option if there is any concern about dry topping.

 - Warm in the oven for about 30 minutes or until the crumble is warm.

 This process is practically fail-safe and will leave you with a delicious apple crumble to enjoy over and over until it’s gone.
 Then you may just have to make another!

 We hope that you found this guide to be useful for you as you reheat your apple crumble.
 We’ve included a question-and-answer section to provide some additional information for your reference.

 Is an Apple Crisp and Apple Crumble the Same?

 These terms are quite often used interchangeably, but they are not quite the same.
 The topping of a crisp is usually just a crunchy layer topping.
 The crunchy layer may be oats or a mixture of oats and nuts sprinkled over the apple filling.